 Seattle Business magazine and seattlebusinessmag.com deliver insight into the key people, enterprises and trends that drive business in the Pacific Northwest.
 We provide a perspective critical to businesses operating in this region’s ever-changing economic environment.
 To pitch us for story ideas, please read: “How to pitch a story.”
 You can send story pitches to John.Levesque@tigeroak.com or Leslie.Helm@tigeroak.com.

-Leslie Helm, editor.
-Leslie is a veteran reporter and editor with more than 20 years experience working for local and national publications.
-As executive editor of Washington CEO Magazine, Leslie led a major relaunch that raised the design and editorial quality of the publication and won it widespread recognition, including the prestigious MAGGIE award from the Western Publishers Association.
-Helm began his career with Business Week, reporting for the magazine first as Tokyo correspondent and later as Boston bureau chief.
+Leslie Helm, executive editor.
+Helm is a veteran reporter and editor with more than 20 years experience working for local and national publications.
+As executive editor of Washington CEO magazine, he led a major relaunch that raised the design and editorial quality of the publication and won it widespread recognition, including the prestigious MAGGIE award from the Western Publishers Association.
+Helm began his career with BusinessWeek magazine, reporting first as Tokyo correspondent and later as Boston bureau chief.
 He returned to Tokyo to cover Japan and Korea as correspondent for The Los Angeles Times before moving to Seattle for the Times to cover business in the Northwest.
-As an Abe fellow with the Social Science Research Institute, Helm conducted research on the Internet that was published as a chapter in the book Creative Destruction put out by The MIT Press.
-Helm earned a master of science from the Columbia University School of Journalism.
-He also has a bachelor’s degree in political science and a master of arts in Asian studies from the University of California, Berkeley.
-Helm was born and raised in Japan and speaks fluent French and Japanese.Reach him at email@example.com
+As an Abe fellow with the Social Science Research Institute, Helm conducted research on the Internet that was published as a chapter in the book Creative Destruction, published The MIT Press.
+Helm earned an M.S. from the Columbia University School of Journalism.
+He also has a bachelor’s degree in political science and an M.A. in Asian studies from the University of California, Berkeley.
+Helm was born and raised in Japan and speaks fluent French and Japanese.
+He is the author of Yokohoma Yankee: My Family's Five Generations as Outsiders in Japan.
+Reach him at email@example.com.